bduggan/raku-terminal-ui/README.md

 ## Terminal::UI

-Building blocks for terminal interfaces.
+A framework for building terminal interfaces.

 ## Example